COVID-19 pandemic in the British Virgin Islands: August 2020

 After a lengthy period during which the Territory was COVID-19 free, a ninth positive case was announced on 1 August.

 On 3 August the Government issued a directive barring work permit holders and work permit exempt persons from returning to the Territory indefinitely.

 On 14 August the Government ended the curfew which had been in place for five months.

 Two new cases were diagnosed on 17 August.

 A further nine new cases were diagnosed on 21 August, leading the Government to reimpose curfew restrictions.
 The rise in infections was blamed by the Government on people re-entering the Territory illegally from the neighbouring U.S. Virgin Islands to evade mandatory quarantine restrictions.

 A further five new cases were announced on 25 August, and the Government reimposed a partial lockdown in the Territory on 26 August.
 A further nine new cases were announced on 28 August, effectively trebling the total number of cases in just a few days.

 September 2020

 The British Virgin Islands imposed territory-wide 1301-0500 daily curfew from 2–16 September.
 Only workers in essential and critical services are exempt from the curfew.
 The curfew was extended to 1 October and included a ban on boats entering or leaving the territory without permission, confirmed cases stand at 71.

 October 2020

 As no new cases had been reported and there were no active cases, businesses could re-open, including bars; however, a midnight to 5 am curfew continued until 22 October.

-November 2020

-One new case taking total to 72 with the one death.